Lokal-Container/Mogi/check-fontbakery/otf/fontbakery-check-LCMogi-C.md

 >https://docs.microsoft.com/en-us/typography/opentype/spec/otff#table-directory
 >
 * 🍞 **PASS** Font has the correct sfntVersion value.
+</div></details><details><summary>🍞 <b>PASS:</b> Space and non-breaking space have the same width? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/whitespace_widths">com.google.fonts/check/whitespace_widths</a>)</summary><div>

+>
+>If the space and nbspace glyphs have different widths, then Google Workspace has problems with the font.
+>
+>The nbspace is used to replace the space character in multiple situations in documents; such as the space before punctuation in languages that do that.
+It avoids the punctuation to be separated from the last word and go to next line.
+>
+>This is automatic substitution by the text editors, not by fonts.
+It is also used by designers in text composition practice to create nicely shaped paragraphs.
+If the space and the nbspace are not the same width, it breaks the text composition of documents.
+>
+* 🍞 **PASS** Space and non-breaking space have the same width.
 </div></details><details><summary>🍞 <b>PASS:</b> Is the CFF subr/gsubr call depth > 10? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/cff.html#com.adobe.fonts/check/cff_call_depth">com.adobe.fonts/check/cff_call_depth</a>)</summary><div>

 >